+If you've recently had a dermal filler injection, it's important to be aware of the signs of infection.
 The main diagnostic symptoms of infection are erythema, warmth, tenderness, pain, swelling (usually at or near the injection site), local signs of abscess (pustules, nodules, areas of fluctuation, crusts) and systemic fever.
-If you notice any discharge, remember to consult your doctor to take microbiological swabs to confirm the presence or absence of any bacteria.
-The incidence of complications with hyaluronic dermal fillers has been incredibly low, however, newer fillers have been introduced that have a higher risk profile.
+If you notice any of these symptoms, it's important to consult your doctor to take microbiological swabs to confirm the presence or absence of any bacteria.
+The incidence of complications with hyaluronic dermal fillers has been incredibly low.

+However, newer fillers have been introduced that have a higher risk profile.
 Every time a needle enters the body, there is a small risk of infection despite proper aseptic technique.
 In the rare occurrence of an infection, it is usually a superficial type cellulitis that affects the soft tissues and skin near the injection site.
 These are fairly easy to treat with an oral antibiotic.

 Sometimes it is due to an incorrectly placed filler, usually a filler that is placed too superficially (too close to the surface of the skin).